Distributionally Robust Optimization: Statistical Guarantees

 \citet{duchi2019variance} and \citet{gao2020finite} derive generalization bounds of this kind for $\chi^2$-divergence and Wasserstein ambiguity sets, respectively, while \citet{azizian2023exact} extend their analysis to entropic regularized optimal transport ambiguity sets.
 All these bounds exhibit the parametric rate $\cO(N^{-\frac{1}{2}})$.
 In addition, \citet{duchi2019variance} demonstrate that, under certain curvature conditions, $\chi^2$-divergence decision rules can achieve the fast rate $\cO(N^{-1})$.

 \paragraph{Acknowledgments.} This research was supported by the Swiss National Science Foundation under the NCCR Automation (grant agreement 51NF40\_180545).
-The authors thank Nicolas Lanzetti, Mengmeng Li, Karthik Natarajan, Yves Rychener, Philipp Schneider, Buse Sen, Bradley Sturt and Man-Chung Yue for their valuable feedback on the paper.
+The authors thank Nicolas Lanzetti, Mengmeng Li, Karthik Natarajan, Jakob Nyl\"of, Yves Rychener, Philipp Schneider, Buse Sen, Ehsan Sharifian, Bradley Sturt and Man-Chung Yue for their valuable feedback on the paper.
 We are responsible for all remaining errors.